Galaxy Z Fold 2 in depth: Flex Mode, App Continuity, and multitasking | ZDNet

-The outside cover display has been increased to 6.2 inches so is much more usable by itself while the inside main display also saw significant improvements with the removal of the large sensor/camera assembly and a reduction in the bezels.
+The outside cover display has been increased to 6.2 inches, so it's much more usable by itself, while the inside main display also saw significant improvements with the removal of the large sensor/camera assembly and a reduction in the bezels.
 The main display now measures 7.6 inches and the software enhancements covered in this article focus on ways to best use both of these displays to help you get work done.

 Also: Samsung Galaxy Z Fold 2 first look: Improved hinge, bigger displays, and software enhancements